SiddharthaHaldar/ruok-service-autochecker/README.md

 Full list of checks can be found in the [scanners](./scanners) section.

+## Development Environment

+See the [Development Environment](docs/development-environment.md) page for recommendations on setting up the development environment for this project.

 #### *Please note - this is work in progress*

 This uses [Safe Inputs](https://github.com/PHACDataHub/safe-inputs) and [Tracker](https://github.com/canada-ca/tracker) as a starting point.